 One obvious reason to undergo a fat reduction procedure like liposuction is so that you’ll be ready to flaunt your fab once swimsuit season returns.
 Another reason, tied to the first one, is that it could take several weeks for the swelling to subside, sometimes even longer.
 The final results of this fat reduction procedure aren’t often realized for several months, either.

 Also, if you’re like many of our patients, you might want to wear a compression garment to help support your healing.
 Winter is the perfect time to wear these types of garments since they can easily be concealed under layers of warm clothing.
-(Plus, we don’t think it will be trendy anytime soon to wear such a garment with a killer swimsuit!)
+(Plus, we don’t think it will be trendy anytime soon to wear such a garment with a killer swimsuit in San Diego!)

 Treatment 2: Intense Pulsed Laser (IPL) for Complexion

 Intense pulsed light (IPL) therapy is an excellent treatment to reduce or even erase unsightly scars, age spots, and fine lines on your face, neck, chest, hands, and legs.
 Multiple treatments spaced a month apart are a common plan to eliminate blemishes, and protection from sun exposure is essential to your healing because sunlight can complicate your recovery and affect your final results.
 So the colder months are ideal for undergoing IPL treatment.

 You can choose from a range of laser procedures we offer in our San Diego office, which are best to undergo when you know you’ll be out of the sun for two to three months.
 The results you want from laser dermatology depend on your exposure to the sun in the months following your treatment.
 Undergoing a laser treatment in the fall or early winter will allow you enough time to recover and get the results you want.